MichaelRoth42/Juicy-Blog-Stuff/content/english/post/2025-05-19-Rubber-ducks-and-emotional-damage.md

 ## 🤓 Chapter 4: Helpful Tipps and Tricks
 *(aka “the weird little things that actually work”)*

 Not everything about troubleshooting is deep mindset work or tool mastery.
 Sometimes, it’s just the little things.

 💡 **Take a break.**
 No seriously.
 Walk away.
 Drink water.
 Talk to a human.
 If you’ve been staring at the same bug for an hour, you’re not debugging—you’re just baking frustration into your brain.

 > **Debugging while angry is like doing surgery in a hurricane.**

  **Screenshot everything.**
 The error, the test run, the log line.
 Half the time I fix something, the error disappears.
 And then nobody believes it ever happened.

  **Reboot the world.**
 Clear your cache.
 Use another browser.
 Go incognito.
-These feel like cheap tricks—until they work.
+These feel like cheap tricks.
+UNTIL THEY WORK.
 And then you’re a wizard.

  **Clone it.
 Strip it down.
 Rebuild it.**
 Sometimes breaking things into smaller pieces is the only way to see where it cracks.

  **Talk to someone.**
 Post it on a forum.
 Ping a friend.
 Say it out loud to your cat.
 Doesn’t matter.
 Just don’t do it alone.

  **Don’t trust your assumptions.**
 They should work.
 But they don’t.
 Not always.
 So test everything.
 Especially the stuff you’re *sure* about.

  **Build your own toolkit.**
 Save good logs.
 Bookmark weird bugs.
 Capture solutions somewhere you can find them later.
 Future you will be grateful.

-These aren’t “best practices.”
-They’re just things that help.
+These aren’t “best practices.” - They’re just things that help.

-Mix them with the mindset shift, the structured approach, and your personal debugging rituals—
-and you might just start to enjoy troubleshooting.
+Mix them with the mindset shift, the structured approach, and your personal debugging rituals.
+And you might just start to enjoy troubleshooting.

 ---